Missouri Department of Corrections

-The Missouri Department of Corrections has 21 facilities statewide, including 2 community release centers.
+The Missouri Department of Corrections has 21 facilities statewide, including two community release centers.
 It has more than 11,000 employees, about three-quarters of whom are either certified corrections officers or probation officers.
 Missouri Department of Corrections has K9 units statewide that are frequently utilized for tracking escapees and, in cases of small or rural law enforcement agencies, criminals who have fled from law enforcement or assisting in search and rescue for missing persons.

 Operations

 Prisoners newly inducted into the MDOC system are placed in diagnostic institutions.
 Adult male prisoners may go to either the Eastern Reception & Diagnostic Center, the Fulton Reception & Diagnostic Center, or the Western Reception & Diagnostic Center.
 All incoming female prisoners, including adults and minors under 17 who are convicted on adult charges in adult courts, are sent to the Women's Eastern Reception, Diagnostic & Correctional Center.
 Male prisoners under 17 years of age who are convicted in adult criminal courts were sent to the Northeast Correctional Center which no longer houses minor offenders, minors are now sent to Farmington Correctional Center.
 Male death row inmates are sent directly to Potosi Correctional Center.

 The department has a problem with harassment of and by its employees.
 During the period from fiscal 2002 to 2006, the state paid out just $340,000 in court awards to its own employees.
 During the period from 2012 to 2016, the figure was over $7.5 million.
 Court documents show a culture of sexual and racial harassment by employee against other employees.

+Governor Mike Parson signed a contract with Aramark for food and dining services in Missouri prisons.
+After initially good results, it was reported that the quality of food deteriorated, and supplies included in the contract, such as salt and pepper or cleaning supplies, were not being provided.

+Healthcare is contracted out to Centurion Health since 2021.
+The company was previously owned by Centene Corporation but sold to private investors in 2023.
+Poor healthcare has been named as a factor in increased death rates among Missouri's incarcerated population.

+Four prisons have no air conditioning in housing units.
+In May 2025, the MacArthur Justice Center filed a lawsuit against Missouri Department of Corrections on the basis of cruel and unusual punishment of dangerously high temperatures, particularly for solitary confinement chambers.

 Fallen officers and staff members

-Since the establishment of the Missouri Department of Corrections, thirteen officers and two staff members have died while on duty.
+Since the establishment of the Missouri Department of Corrections, seventeen officers, 1 Probation and Parole Officer and a District Administrator have died while on duty.

 The causes of death are as follows:

 History

-The Cornerstone of the correctional system in Missouri was the Missouri State Penitentiary Jefferson City in 1836.
+The Cornerstone of the correctional system in Missouri was the Missouri State Penitentiary Jefferson City in 1836.It is the oldest penitentiary west of the Mississippi River.
+Originally, the facility only housed prisoners; it also had a hospital, and industrial, academic, and vocational programs.
+MSP was closed in 2004 and Offenders were moved to the newly constructed Jefferson City Correctional Center.